 Full Blog Post: Hpan Pu Hike

-Sadan Cave is one of the most impressive cave systems I have ever experienced and one of the best things to do in Hpa An.
+Sadan Cave is one of the most impressive cave systems I have ever seen.
+Featuring a golden stupa, a reclined Buddha, gold monk statues, wall carvings, and much more!

-Sadan Cave is located 30km south-east of Hpa An city center.
+Sadan Cave is located 30km southeast of the city center.

 WHAT TO EXPECT AT SADAN CAVE HPA AN

 When I arrived at Sadan Cave I had to pay an entrance fee of 1000 Kyat before making my way down the stairs and into the cave.
 Shoes must also be taken off at the start and appropriate clothing is to be worn to cover your shoulders and knees.

 Sadan Cave is incredibly huge inside and one of the biggest caves I have been in.